theislab/ncem/README.rst

 Features
 --------

-Repository for the manuscript *Fischer, D. S., Schaar, A. C. and Theis, F. Learning cell communication from spatial graphs of cells.
-2021.*
+ncem_ is a model rpository ina a single python package for the manuscript *Fischer, D. S., Schaar, A. C. and Theis, F. Learning cell communication from spatial graphs of cells.
+2021.* (preprint_)

 Installation